jfoote/vulture/README.md

     - ubuntu popularity contest (popcon) stats for project. see [here](http://popcon.ubuntu.com/)
     - installed by default in ubuntu (see my blog post)

-## other plans
+### other plans

 - don't worry about users/editing -- leave that to launchpad, bugzilla, etc. (why re-invent the wheel?)
 - should be able to be run nightly to generate report/publish to website

-## big wants
 - Red Hat bugzilla integration; [looks like ABRT's backtrace file supplies enough for exploitability analysis](https://bugzilla.redhat.com/show_bug.cgi?id=1048457)

-## trade study
+### related research

 - found a paper from dawn song, et. al. that only ended up being a tech report, talking about doing ML on firefox to find security patches: [how open should open source be](http://www.eecs.berkeley.edu/Pubs/TechRpts/2011/EECS-2011-98.html)
 - how abrt does exploitability analysis [here](https://github.com/abrt/abrt/blob/1fe8dc16e855c7802ed57cd5b47a11235dc53b07/src/plugins/abrt-gdb-exploitable)
     - note the link above may not be 'master' (it is now)
     - it does a pretty good job; is opcode aware; based loosely on my plugin : )
-        - i can edge it out (i can resolve addrs, etc.) but i'm not sure how important that will be; other 'interestness metrics' may prevail over automated exploitability analysis
+        - vulture could edge it out (it can resolve addrs, etc.) but i'm not sure how important that will be; other 'interestness metrics' may prevail over automated exploitability analysis
 - how apport does exploitability analysis can be found via 'apt-get source apport' and then look for parse\_segv.py
     - confuses src/dst at times (is not opcode aware)
-    - generally not too great
+    - in some cases not too great

-## making analyze self-explanatory, automatically
+### making analyze self-explanatory, automatically

 - the idea here is to allow a user to click on something on the per-bug page that will lead them through the logic used to arrive at conclusions
     - was originally thinking of exploitability 'tags', though for this to be worth the effort this should be generalizble
 - could instrument execution to record traces ; see trace.py